amarakulin/articles/AWS-EC2-RDS/CONFIGURATION.md

 ## Deployment

 A lot of information for today :)
-You're tiered to read, I'm tiered to write.
+You're tired to read, I'm tired to write.
 I purpose to make both of us a bit happier.
-So if you are willing to get know how I run an app on those stacks, go ahead and read the next article.
+So if you are willing to get to know how I run an app on those stacks, go ahead and read the next [article](DEPLOY.md) (will be soon).
-Deployment of your dream[link to deployment article]

-##Conclusion
+##Basic stinky ending

 Finally, you are hero, you've made it.
 You read whole text.
 Thank you for that!

 Any question?
 Suggestion?
 Mistakes?

-Feel free to comment anything that cross your mind.
-I would love to respond
+Feel free to leave a comment on [Medium]() or you can create PR to discuss anything that crosses your mind.
+I would love to respond!